 Treatment of PCOS depends on the symptoms and personal choices of pregnancy.
 Medical treatment of PCOS aims at the treatment of metabolic derangements, anovulation, hirsutism, and menstrual irregularity.

-A number of lab tests may be prescribed which include pelvic exam, ultra sound, blood sugar and androgen level tests.
+A number of lab tests may be prescribed which include pelvic exam, ultrasound, blood sugar and androgen level tests.
 A sonogram may also be done by the patients to evaluate the ovaries.
 If polycystic ovarian syndrome is diagnosed, then the doctor might recommend additional tests which include periodic checks of blood pressure, glucose tolerance, and cholesterol and triglyceride levels, screening for depression and anxiety and obstructive sleep apnoea.

-Drugs which are usually used to treat PCOS have very low risk of severe adverse effects.
-But, there is an increased risk of multiple pregnancy (rarely more than twins) with these treatments.
+Drugs which are usually used to treat PCOS have a very low risk of severe adverse effects.
+But, there is an increased risk of multiple pregnancies (rarely more than twins) with these treatments.
 Metformin, a common drug that is used to treat polycystic ovarian syndrome can also lower insulin and blood sugar levels in women.
 Possible side effects of metformin include nausea, vomiting, stomach pain, diarrhoea and loss of appetite.
 Another medication called gonadotrophins also provide a higher risk that they may overstimulate the ovaries and lead to multiple pregnancies.
-Apart from this, patients seldom face any adverse effect with the treatment of PCOS.
+Apart from this, patients seldom face any adverse effect on the treatment of PCOS.